asminer/meddly/developers/README.txt

 Expectations for developers
 ----------------------------------------------------------------------

-(1) Source code should not contain TAB characters.
+(0) Source code should not contain TAB characters.

+(1) Developers are strongly encouraged to use a text editor that
+    supports EditorConfig; see https://EditorConfig.org and note
+    the .editorconfig file(s) in the repository.

 (2) There is no mandated coding or naming style, but keep in mind
     that other developers will occasionally need to maintain your